jrmmendes/mother-api/README.md

 ```
 make flash
 ```
-> You can also use any other valid method, like using `idf.py` respective scripts or using Ninja.
+> You can also use any other valid method, like using `idf.py` respective scripts or Ninja.